Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Experiments

+We first test our approach using a multi-agent gridworld domain (pictured in Fig.~\ref{fig:env_render} and~\ref{fig:gridworld_tiered}).
+Then, in order to test our method's ability to scale to more complex 3D environments with visual observations, we test on the VizDoom framework~\citep{Kempka2016ViZDoom}.

 The novelty function for each agent $f_i$, which is used for calculating the intrinsic rewards in Figure~\ref{fig:intr_rews}, is defined as $\frac{1}{N^{\zeta}}$, where $N$ is the number of times the agent has visited its current cell and $\zeta$ is a decay rate selected as a hyperparameter (we find $\zeta = 0.7$ works well for our purposes).
+Since VizDoom is not a discrete domain, we discretize agents' $(x,y)$ positions into bins and use the counts for these bins.